Useful Notes: Esperanto, the Universal Language

 por eterna ben' efektiviĝos.

 Esperanto is a language constructed by L. L. Zamenhof in 1887 to help foster communication between countries.
 It was designed to be an easy-to-learn international language.
-The vast majority of the vocabulary is based on Latinate roots, as 1887 was still the age of colonialism, so for non-Europeans it can be harder to learn.
-Sadly, it didn't work as well as intended, thus spawning occasional mockery in modern medianote
+The vast majority of the vocabulary is based on Latinate roots; whether this makes it appreciably more difficult for non-Europeans to learn is a topic of much discussion among fluent Esperantists, many of whom have non-European mother tongues.
+Sadly, it has yet to achieve the full extent of Zamenhof's ambitions, thus spawning occasional mockery in modern medianote

 .
 Even then, it's still a thriving language within its own media, and there are a few people around the world who have grown up with Esperanto as a first language.note